codewars/docs/content/authoring/kata/create-first-kata.md

 you might want to break up your kata in separate parts if appropriate.

-Quoting power user @JohanWiltink's comment on one of the beta katas:
+Quoting power user @JohanWiltink's comment on one of the beta kata:

 > And, again, you're doing multiple unrelated things in one kata.
 Totally unrelated, neither of them trivial this time.
 What is the intent, what is the pointe of this kata?
 >